seoyeonch/Computational/01_Electronic_Structure_DFT/Si_bulk/calc/relax/README.md

 # Structural Relaxation of Bulk Silicon

+Performs a final structural relaxation using converged ENCUT and k-point mesh parameters to obtain the production geometry.

+This optimized structure is used for subsequent DOS and band structure calculations.

 Structural relaxation was automated to ensure stability.
 Variable-cell and fixed-cell relaxations were performed sequentially, with convergence monitored through ionic step counts.